TEFL: Frequently Asked Questions

 Accommodation is not included in the course fee.

-What is the difference between the online and weekend course?
+What is the difference between an online and a weekend TEFL course?

 The weekend course is practical and fast-paced whereas the online course is more theoretical and you can progress through the course in your time, plus you have one-to-one tuition.
 Many TEFL students take both courses so they can see the theory of the online course put into practice on the weekend course.